greymd/tmux-xpanes/README.md

     +------------------------------------------+------------------------------------------+
 ```

-Confirmation message like `Pane is dead...` is shown when process ends.
+Confirmation message like `Pane is dead...` is displayed when every process ends.
 To suppress the message, use `-ss` instead of `-s`.

 #### Display host always